max-kaufmann/sourcing-app/README.md

 # Sourcing with LLMs

 This is a sourcing application built with Python, which accepts a list of arxiv paper urls, and then uses LLM agents to get background information about the authors.
 The current MVP doesn't have a frontend, and uses inspect_ai to go from a list of arxiv paper urls to a parsed list of authors.
-Currently this supports a single LLM agent, and is more of a proof of concept for exploring the idea, rather than a fully fledged application.
+Currently this supports a single LLM agent, and is more of a proof of concept for exploring the idea, rather than something approaching a production app.
+However, it does run, and although there isn't a frontend, I think that this could (with som more tinkering) be pretty useful as a first pass on recrutiing.

 ## Installation